Anyone who knows me personally also knows that I’m super proud of my brother’s twins: Luke and Leia.

 The place runs on appointments so if you’re planning to just pop by, you might be disappointed to find that there are no available slots.
 You can call them at 082-263 916 to secure a spot.

 Many people might feel the urge to roll their eyes at a “baby spa” because it seems frivolous – I too, was one of them.
 Who but the richest would spend that kind of money?
 But it isn’t like a spa that adults go to relax.
-It’s a wellness center that has many benefits to a developing child.
+It’s a wellness center that has many benefits for a developing child.

 The treatment is said to help with sleeping, eating, development and even pooping!
 And it’s most beneficial to preemies, which the twins are.
 Born at eight months, they are technically almost two months old but their corrected age is just over a month.
 It’s confusing, but important for mommies to know so they can keep track of their babies’ development.